UMainedynamics/SeidarT_Legacy/README.md

 First, some background for the uninitiated:

 This method will install SeidarT on most Unix-based systems using a combination of Anaconda and Fortran compilation.
-It's not necessary to know or do much more than execute a couple of command line entries.
+It's not necessary to know or do much more than execute a few command line entries.
 However, it will help to know that the installer will create what's called a "virtual environment" or more specifically an "Anaconda environment".
-Without getting into details, this conda environment is basically a way to create a virtual Python configuration that will let this software run but not affect your system's Python configuration, which could have cascading bad effects on your computer.
+Without getting into details, this conda environment is basically a way to create a virtual Python configuration that will let this software run but not affect your system's Python configuration, which is a fancy way of saying that conda will avoid causing cascading bad effects on your computer.
 In short: conda is nice because it plays nicely with various systems.
 Note well that **you will have to activate this conda environment whenever you wish to run SeidarT.** This is not hard but it is critical.
 Read on for instructions on how to both install and activate your SeidarT conda environment.

 1. First, make sure you have the proper prerequisites.
-On Debian/Ubuntu systems, open a Terminal and do
+On Debian/Ubuntu systems, open a Terminal window and do

     ~~~
     sudo apt update
     sudo apt install gcc-10 git
     ~~~

-    and with [homebrew](https://brew.sh) on Mac OS X using the command
+    **or** in a Mac OS X Terminal window with [Homebrew](https://brew.sh), copy/paste/enter the following

     ~~~
     brew update
     brew install gcc git
     ~~~

+    *Note to OS X users: you may have to install [Homebrew](https://brew.sh) if you do not have it*

-2. Now, change to the directory you'd like SeidarT to go, and clone it from GitHub.
+2. Now, change to the directory where you'd like SeidarT to go, clone it from GitHub, and change into the SeidarT directory created by Git

     ~~~
     cd /path/to/parent/directory